 Only one competitor state-Mississippi-has a (statistically significant) lower employment-population ratio than Kentucky among the prime working-age adults (25 to 54 years old).
-Alabama, North Carolina, South Carolina, and West Virginia are statistically no different from Kentucky, while the balance of the competitor states are statistically higher-as are the competitor state and U.S. averages.
-Mississippi has the lowest employment-population ratio for prime working-age adults in the U.S. (72.1%) while North Dakota has the highest (85.5%).
+Alabama, South Carolina, and West Virginia are statistically no different from Kentucky, while the balance of the competitor states are statistically higher-as are the competitor state and U.S. averages.
+Mississippi has the lowest employment-population ratio for prime working-age adults in the U.S. (72.9%) while South Dakota has the highest (87.6%).
 A key for Kentucky's future economic growth is to identify and successfully implement programs that increase the employment-population ratio, particularly for prime working-age adults.
 These strategies include, but are not limited to, increasing the transition from high school to post-secondary education, improving the skills of non college-educated workers, addressing the substance abuse problem, focusing on family-friendly workplace policies, like child care, and embracing equity issues outlined in the equity section of this report.
-This factor is used in the county-level assessment presented in the Summary of this report (see page xiii).
-There is one Kentucky county in the upper 10 percent of counties nationally, Woodford County.
-There are an additional twelve in the upper 25 percent.
-The rest of the state's 107 counties are in the lower 75 percent of counties.

-Employment Population Ratio, 2021, Kentucky, Competitor States & the U.S.
+Employment Population Ratio, 2022, Kentucky, Competitor States & the U.S.

-Source: Author's analysis of U.S. Census CPS data from Sarah Flood, Miriam King, Renae Rodgers, Steven Ruggles, J. Robert Warren and Michael Westberry.
-Integrated Public Use Microdata Series, Current Population Survey: Version 10.0 [CPS Basic Monthly].
-Minneapolis, MN: IPUMS, 2022. https://doi.org/10.18128/D030.V10.0
+Source: Source: Author's analysis of U.S. Census CPS data from Sarah Flood, et al., IPUMS CPS: Version 11.0 [CPS Basic Monthly].
+Minneapolis, MN: IPUMS, 2023. https://doi.org/10.18128/D030.V11.0